piyush97/Blog/_posts/WeekendinPondi.md

 Serenity Beach has a Bazaar on weekends on East Coast Road.
 Some of the items sold in bazaar are handicrafts, garments and leather goods.
 So it might be a good place to do shopping for all the shopaholics out there
 ```

+# What I ate?
+## You'll get one of the best food here in pondicherry
+### Some of the coolest place are here as follows:

+1. Tanto Pizzeria- Try the FireWood Pizza here
+2. Gelateria Montecatini Terme GMT ( THE BEST ICE-CREAM IN INDIA )
+3. Surguru Restaurant (Amazing Masala Dosa) (Pure Vegetarian Restaurant)
+4. A2B (Cheap and Crowdy)
+5. Wangs Kitchen ( MouthWatering Chinese Food)